• Menu

 Three Winning Posters

-The three finalists in the international Holocaust poster competition designed posters which stood out for their originality, beauty, and meaning
+The three finalists of the international Holocaust poster competition designed posters which stood out for their originality, beauty, and meaning.

 Veronica Novakova, a designer from the Czech Republic, chose to deal with the theme of children in the Holocaust.
 Her work portrays a traditional childhood punishment, recognizable and relatable to many people from their own childhood.
 Traditionally, to correct a child’s errant behavior, an adult will force the “naughty” child to write his misdeed over and over again, until he “learns his lesson.”